vegaf1/xplane-acasx/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The software you need to install the software

 ```
-*leggedrobotics/darknet_ros
+* Obtain a copy of the ACAS sxU algorithm to test the logic on the xplane flight simulator
-*angusleigh/leg_tracker
+* Ubuntu 18.04, ROS Melodic
-*rplidar_ros
+* XPlane11 Flight Simulator
-*rosaria
+* XPlane- Connect Plugin https://github.com/nasa/XPlaneConnect (follow instructions on the link to have the plugin show on the XPlane11 window)

 ### Installing